TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/SystemAndLocalExtensions.rst

 a folder with the composer name.
 The location of this folder is in the directory :ref:`vendor/ <directory-vendor>`.

-In legacy installations they are found in `typo3/sysext/` or `typo3conf/ext/`.
+In legacy installations they are found in `typo3/sysext/` (system extensions) or `typo3conf/ext/` (local extensions).

 .. _extension-local:

 Local Extensions
 ================

-Local extensions have the composer type `typo3-cms-extension`:
+Local extensions have the Composer type `typo3-cms-extension`:

 ..  code-block:: json
     :caption: EXT:my_extension/composer.json`